RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/radio-button.md

 - Use Radio Buttons for mutually exclusive choices.
 If user can make more than one choice use Checkboxes.
 - Radio Buttons appear in groups of two or more.
 - One option should always be selected.
 - Use Radio Buttons when two to six choices are available.
-If displaying more than six items, consider using a Drop Down Menu.
+If displaying more than six items, consider using a Select Menu.
 - Don’t use a Radio Button to initiate an action.
 - Lay out lists of Radio Buttons vertically with one choice per line.
 - Accurately label a group of Radio Buttons to describe the choices.